roman-milk/roman-milk.github.io/daddys-obsession.md

+===

- ****** Daddy's Obsession ****** byNonStopFunGuy© She's probably assume it was one of her online friends, I figured.
+She's probably assume it was one of her online friends, I figured.
 Actually, it kind of freaked her out.
 That night, she was a little edgy and was asking her mom about "stalking," which at first I thought was random and odd, but later in the evening I put two and two together.
 Oh fuck!
 I scared her.
 Now, that hurt.
 Daddy was such a horny pervert and asshole, I did something because it made my cock hard, and Vanessa was now worried some guy was going to find her and get what he wanted.
 Ouch.
 I mean . . . wham, ouch, thud.

  By the time I convinced myself -- a couple days later -- that I probably needed to confess my soul to her, she didn't seem perturbed at all and I let it pass.
 But the anger I had at myself made me promise never to do the closet-thing again.
 Oh, I thought about a hidden videocamera, or a second phone on her private phone line so I could listen in, but those ideas seemed criminal to me.
 Daddy hiding in the closet?
 Well, it's my house, right?
 (Okay, it's the bank's; but you know what I mean.)